Skip advert

 • Unexciting to drive

-Verdict - Is the Hyundai Kona Electric a good car?
+Verdict – is the Hyundai Kona Electric a good car?

 The original Hyundai Kona was an incredibly well-received car, but the brand has clearly listened to the feedback of its passionate owners.
 Criticisms over its interior space have been roundly addressed, and the Kona Electric feels even more grown-up inside, thanks to plush materials and a pleasing blend of technology and intuitive controls.
 Its EV powertrain still impresses, and unlike its Kia Niro EV sister car, there’s a choice of a smaller – and more affordable – battery and motor.
+It all adds up to make the Kona Electric one of the best electric cars on sale.

 Hyundai Kona Electric models, specs and alternatives

 The Hyundai Kona Electric is a small SUV that isn’t lacking in rivals as this part of the new car market heats up.
-Several, like the Peugeot e-2008, Vauxhall Mokka Electric and DS 3 hail from under the Stellantis umbrella, so share similar vital statistics.
+Several, like the Peugeot E-2008, Vauxhall Mokka Electric and DS 3 hail from under the Stellantis umbrella, so share similar vital statistics.
 Then there are other contenders like the Renault Megane E-Tech, MG4, Smart #1 and Volkswagen ID.3 and ID.4.

 Advertisement - Article continues below